Nature's Gift Dog Food Review -

 Taste 4/5

-In general, this is a good-tasting option that most dogs love.
-Since the first ingredient in all recipes is poultry meal, it’s no wonder pooches really like the flavour.
+In terms of taste, this dog food can compete with Petzyo.
 The semi-moist dry food recipes, that feature a softer kibble, are especially good if you have a senior dog that can’t chew on hard things.
-This also comes in handy if your pup is a mini or toy breed -with a significantly smaller jaw- and needs special kibble.
+This also comes in handy if your pup is a mini or toy breed (with a significantly smaller jaw) and needs special kibble.

 It's important to notice some owners report their dogs vomited after switching them to this brand.
 While this could very well be an issue with the food itself, it likely had to do with improper transition times.